deepmancer/asyncpg-client/README.md

 # asyncpg-client

 `asyncpg-client` is a Python package that provides an asynchronous PostgreSQL client using SQLAlchemy.
-It offers a singleton-based connection pooling mechanism, ensuring efficient and thread-safe database operations.
+It also offers a singleton-based connection pooling mechanism, ensuring efficient and thread-safe database operations.

-## Features
+# Features

 - Asynchronous database connections using SQLAlchemy.
 - Singleton design pattern to manage database connections.